 - Filing status

 - This is your income tax filing status.
-The choices are "Single" and "Married."
-Choose "Married" if you are married or file as "head of household."
-Choose "Single" if you file your taxes as a single person or if you are married but file separately.
+The choices are "Single", "Married" and "Head of Household."
+Choose "Married" if you are married, "Head of household" if you are unmarried with dependent children, "Single" if you file your taxes as a single person or if you are married but file separately.